 (+) Want to learn more about dolphins?
 This fun video shares more dolphin facts. 🐬

 Activity 4: Now, let’s highlight our own sense of hearing by making some instruments while we listen to this classical piece by Brahms.
 As you listen, point out the contrasts in the music.
 Is it loud or quiet?
 Is it fast or slow?
 Does that change?
+Learn a few facts about this composer here.
 Next, make your own instrument with this simple craft.
 You can also work on the craft while you listen to help your child stay engaged.
 (Pro tip: Once your rain stick is constructed, it can be incredibly helpful for calming anxious children or helping them wind down from a tantrum!)

 Today is all about the sense of touch.
 We use our skin to feel the world around us.
 It can protect us from danger and also helps us learn and understand our environment.
 You may want to review the touch pages of your senses book before beginning today’s activities.